pomodori92/TK7-Backup-data-manager/README.md

 ### Installation

 * It's a portable application, so it doesn't need an installation.
+Just execute it.

 ---

-### Do It Yourself
+### For developers
+* If you want to run the source code:

+`npm start`

-If you want to build a standalone `.exe` file:
+* If you want to build a standalone `.exe` file:

 `npx electron-builder build --win portable`